-Active in the Netherlands since 1959, Cargill, an international provider of food, agriculture, financial and industrial products and services, has grown to include about 2,200 employees at 11 locations throughout the country, in Amsterdam, Bergen op Zoom, Deventer, Rotterdam, Botlek, Sas van Gent, Schiphol, Swalmen, Velddriel, Wormer and Zaandam.
+Cargill’s journey in the Netherlands began in 1969 when it opened its second overseas plant.
+Since then, the company has expanded to 11 locations across the Netherlands, with employees in Amsterdam, Bergen op Zoom, Deventer, Rotterdam, Botlek, Sas van Gent, Schiphol, Swalmen, Velddriel, Wormer and Zaandam.